kuruoujou/XBMal/README.md

 ----
 * Make the list look nicer, like [this](http://www.howtogeek.com/wp-content/uploads/2011/10/2011-10-04_152227.jpg).
 * Support mapping multiple seasons into a single show, i.e. Naruto or Eureka Seven
+* When item is removed from XBMC library, remove from XML file (perhaps try to check with library cleaned?)
+* Invert the list so that newest items are on top
 * Make the setup script smarter when guessing mappings
   * Ignore anything with 'special', 'extras', etc. in the name
   * Guess seasons appropriately, i.e., season 2 looks for '2', 'II', etc., season 3 looks for '3', 'III', etc.